jhamrick/fall2013-python-seminar/hw4/README.md

 classifier on it, and displays a confusion matrix.
 Additionally, it performs some cross-validation to provide an accuracy estimate.

-The RF classifier has about 21.5% accuracy, which although not very good, is significantly better than the 2.3% accuracy obtained by random guessing (or even 3.4% accuracy obtained by guessing randomly in proportion to category sizes).
-Looking at the confusion matrix produced when there is no cross-validation, it is fairly clear that the classifier is overfitting.
-This is probably a result of having too many features (from the HOG); probably better performance would be achieved with a larger dataset.

-The three best features are have indices 817, 242, and 800 (in that order).
-It is difficult to interpret the meaning of these features, however, as they are part of the HOG (histogram of oriented gradients).
+Accuracies are as follows:

+* RF classifier: 20.7%
+* Random guessing: 2.1%
+* Random guessing in proportion to category sizes: 3.7%

+The best features are:

+* variance of the image entropy
+* the covariance between blue and green channels
+* the covariance between red and blue channels

 ## Verification

+First, you will need to train the classifier by running the code in the IPython notebook (as in the section above); you only need ro run the first four cells.
+This will save the classifier to a file called `trained_classifier.p`.

-To run the classifier on a directory of verification images, you can run from the command line:
+Once you have done that, you can run the classifier on a directory of verification images from the command line:

-`./verify.sh directory_name`
+`./verify.sh directory_name pickled_classifier`

 Or, alternately from within Python:

 ```
 from image_classification import run_final_classifier
-run_final_classifier("directory_name")
+run_final_classifier("directory_name", "pickled_classifier")
 ```

 This will load the images in that directory, compute their features,